 The Ticket to Work and Work Incentives Improvement Act of 1999 extended the jurisdiction of the Units to allow them, with the approval of the Inspector General of the relevant federal agency, to investigate fraud in any federally funded health care program, such as Medicare.
 This authority is limited to those cases that are primarily related to Medicaid.
 This law allows the MFCUs the option to investigate complaints of abuse or neglect of those residing in board and care facilities, regardless of the source of payment.

 Federal regulations prohibit the Units from pursuing recipient fraud, unless there is a conspiracy with a provider.
 In 2013, HHS amended the regulation prohibiting the MFCUs from using federal matching funds to identify fraud through scanning and analysis of data, known as data mining.
 Federal financial participation for data mining is now allowed if certain criteria are satisfied.
 A Unit must submit an application for approval.

-The majority of the 52 MFCUs are located in the Office of the State Attorney General.
+The majority of the 53 MFCUs are located in the Office of the State Attorney General.
 Six are located in other state agencies.
 These are; Connecticut, District of Columbia, Illinois, Iowa, Tennessee, and West Virginia.
-North Dakota does not have a Unit.
 Puerto Rico and the U.S. Virgin Islands were certified in December 2018.
 The other terriotires do not have MFCUs.
 North Dakota were certificed in September 2019.

 Each Unit receives a federal grant, annually, from the U.S. Department of Health and Human Services.
 This federal grant of 75% must be matched by the state for the remaining 25%.
 Because of this incentive funding, the Units are subject to certain requirements and limitations.
 The Units must employ attorneys, investigators and auditors who are required to perform full-time duty intended to last a year and work only on Medicaid fraud cases.
 Temporary or part-time staff that may conduct an occasional investigation or prosecution do not develop the necessary specialized expertise to successfully investigate and prosecute these very complicated criminal cases.
 A Unit is intended to operate as a “strike force” using a multi-disciplinary approach, with the team of investigators and auditors directed by an attorney.